 Industry, venture capital, and private philanthropy can supplement some elements of health research but they cannot replace the investment in basic, translational and clinical biomedical research provided by NIH.
 Much of the research undertaken by industry builds upon the discoveries generated from NIH-funded projects.
 The majority of NIH's investment in basic biomedical research is broad with a long-term commitment, thereby providing an ongoing source of discoveries that are utilized by commercial entities to manufacture and market diagnostics, drugs and devices.
-Many such entities have shrunk their research and development programs and thus, are making smaller commitments to invest in research that may be of higher risk and require several years to fully mature.
-High-risk but high impact efforts, especially in basic research, represent the essential role played by NIH and its funded investigators.
+Many such entities have shrunk their research and development programs and are investing less in research that may be of higher risk and require several years to fully mature.
+High-risk but high-impact efforts, especially in basic research, represent the essential role played by NIH and its funded investigators.

 Past investment in NIH-funded basic research has led to many innovative medicines.
 In addition, NIH-funded research has provided major gains in our knowledge of the human genome, resulting in enhanced drug efficacy and a reduction in adverse drug reactions that currently limit the effectiveness of potential life-saving medications.
-NIH is the world leader in efforts to prevent and treat HIV-AIDS; recent genetic studies have pinpointed disease-causing variants that have led to improve cure rates, but further advances and improvements in technology will be delayed with diminished NIH funding.
+NIH is the world leader in efforts to prevent and treat HIV-AIDS; recent genetic studies have pinpointed disease-causing variants that have led to improved cure rates, but further advances and improvements in technology will be delayed with diminished NIH funding.
 The evolution of patient care into what has been termed "personalized" or "precision medicine" and its application to a wide range of clinical disorders, including cancer, necessitates research to identify and test optimal diagnostic and therapeutic approaches for individuals.
-Past investigator support from NIH has revealed new frontiers of immunopharmacology and regenerative medicine, which are saving millions of dollars by reducing in-patient hospital care for debilitative autoimmune diseases, such as rheumatoid arthritis, and restoring movement and function through regenerative interventions.
-Moreover, NIH is the only health organization capable of mounting an effective response to understand the mechanisms and develop treatments for rapidly emerging infectious diseases such as the Zika virus.
+NIH-supported research has revealed new frontiers of immunopharmacology and regenerative medicine, which are saving millions of dollars by reducing in-patient hospital care for debilitative autoimmune diseases, such as rheumatoid arthritis, and restoring movement and function through regenerative interventions.
+Moreover, NIH is the only organization capable of mounting an effective response to understand the mechanisms and develop treatments for rapidly emerging infectious diseases.
 Enhanced and sustained funding of NIH is essential for continued improvements in the prevention and treatment of these and many other diseases.